 After having a heart attack and open heart surgery, Stuart's cardiologist kept him on a consistent schedule of check-ups and monitoring.
 During one of these visits at the end of 2002, Stuart asked his cardiologist to look at an unusual lump Stuart had noticed on the side of his chest.
-The cardiologist sent Stuart directly for a mammogram which was followed by a biopsy.
+The cardiologist sent him directly for a mammogram which was followed by a biopsy.
 To Stuart's surprise, he had breast cancer.

 Says Stuart, "I had not really thought about breast cancer, but the lump I felt was worrying me, and fortunately I acted on my concern."

 Because breast cancer is much rarer in men, there is no prescribed self-check or mammogram.
 And because many men don't realize that they can be at risk for breast cancer, they may ignore signs that would otherwise help with early detection.
 In fact, research shows that the stage of breast cancer at the time of diagnosis is higher in men than compared to women.
-Survival rates are also lower, in part due to .
+Survival rates are also lower, in part due to lack of early detection..

 In Stuart's case, the early diagnosis and surgical intervention, coupled with very favorable pathology results, meant that he did not require radiation or chemotherapy.
 His surgery was followed by five years of treatment with the hormone-therapy drug arimidex, which was fairly new at the time.

 "Due to my previous heart attack," Stuart explains, "I did not want to chance taking tamoxifen.
 Also, thankfully, the fact that I did not require chemo or radiation meant my heart was not put at further risk that can result from such treatments."